 For the crispy chickpeas –

-- 1 cup chickpeas, drained (use whole can for ease and keep aquafaba for make aioli)
+- 1 cup chickpeas, drained (use the whole can for ease and keep the aquafaba to make egg-free garlic aioli)

 - 1/2 tablespoon olive oil